ergo-services/ergo/docs/advanced/observer.md

 The network page shows how the node connects to the rest of the cluster.

-The connected nodes section lists every active connection with summary statistics: messages and bytes in each direction.
-Expanding a connection reveals negotiated flags (which features both nodes support), handshake and protocol versions, connection pool size, and per-connection traffic stats.
-If you need to verify whether tracing or compression is actually enabled between two specific nodes, this is where you look.

-The acceptors section lists network listeners with their addresses and TLS configuration.
-The cluster nodes section shows all nodes known through the registrar or active connections, giving you a picture of the cluster topology.
-The registrar section shows the service discovery backend details.
+The top section displays network configuration: mode, max message size, handshake and protocol versions, and negotiated flags.
+The registrar section shows the service discovery backend with its capabilities.

+The acceptors section lists network listeners with their addresses, TLS configuration, and per-acceptor flags.

+Four real-time charts show aggregate traffic across all connections: messages per second (in/out), bytes per second (in/out), compression operations per second (sent/received), and fragmentation operations per second (sent/received).

 A connection list table with its own scope controls shows all connections with delta indicators for message and byte counts.
 Click a row to open a floating window with detailed connection statistics.

+The cluster nodes section shows all nodes known through the registrar or active connections, giving you a picture of the cluster topology.

 <details>
 <summary>Network page</summary>